 - Availability: Some lenders only operate in select states.

-- APR: How does the APR you’re being offered stack up against the competition?
+- APR: How does the APR you’re offered stack up against the competition?
 Most online lenders allow you to check your credit without affecting your credit score.

 - Minimal fees: How much is the origination fee?
 Do prepayment penalties apply?